Hawes Mechanical Television Archive by James T. Hawes, AA9DT

 Block diagram of Col-R-Tel motor controller section.

-The first switch level has six contacts.
-Each one applies a wedge-change signal to the motor control amplifier.
+The second switch level includes another six contacts.
+(Bottom-left switch level on the drawing, right.)
+Each contact applies a wedge-change signal to the motor control amplifier.
 This wedge-change signal is a 59.94-Hz sawtooth wave.
 An RC, low-pass network derives this wave from the vertical sync signal.
-During installation, you connect a blue wire to the vertical output tube plate.
+During installation, you connect a blue wire to the TV's vertical output tube plate.
 This wire carries the vertical signal to the Col-R-Tel shaping network.
-With proper disc speed, all of the six wedge-change signals are the same.
+With proper disc speed, all six wedge-change signals are the same.
 With improper disc speed, at least one signal may vary from the others.
 Speed correction is a frequent event.
-The reason for this situation is that the 60-Hz line drives motor.
+The reason for this situation is that the 60-Hz line drives the motor.
 Yet the motor must sync to the 59.94-Hz vertical signal.

-The motor control amplifier accepts an input signal from the vertical output plate.
+Rotates wheel.
+The motor control amplifier accepts an input signal from the TV's vertical output plate.
 On the way to the motor control amplifier, the signal encounters a low-pass, R/C filter.
+(See the diagram, right.)
 The filter converts the signal to sawtooth waves.
-The wheel commutator also gates the signal and passes it to an error preamplifier.
+Next, the wheel commutator gates the signal and passes it to an error preamplifier.
 At the preamplifier, the signal drives the two halves of the motor control amplifier.
 Each plate of this amplifier connects to one end of a transformer primary.
 The secondary couples 60 Hz AC into the two plates.
 The plates are 180 degrees out of phase with one another.
 The transformer primary center tap provides B+ power to the amplifier plates and cathode.
 The transformer secondary is in series with the motor speed control pot, motor field and AC line.
 With no error signal, the coil poses almost zero voltage drop.
 With an error signal, the secondary voltage aids or opposes the AC voltage across the motor field.

 Col-R-Tel Motor Specs